OBOAcademy/obook/docs/tutorial/pull-requests.md

 - **_Don't_**: write a vague title that has very little meaning.
     - Example: Add new term

-- **Don't**: use the branch name in the Pull Request (sometimes GitHub will offer this as a default name)
+- **Don't**: use the branch name in the pull request (sometimes GitHub will offer this as a default name)
     - Example: issue-5024

 ### What kind of information to include in the description